-American frontiersman, trapper, soldier and guide, Christopher Carson, better known as Kit Carson, is one of the great heroes of the Old West.
-During the early 1800s, Carson was a legendary mountain man and free trader in the American Southwest, having gained renown for his fur trade and trail-blazing efforts in New Mexico and westward to California.
+American frontiersman, trapper, soldier, and guide Christopher Carson, better known as Kit Carson, is one of the great heroes of the Old West.
+During the early 1800s, Carson was a legendary mountain man and free trader in the American Southwest.
+He gained renown for his fur trade and trail-blazing efforts in New Mexico and westward to California.
 He served as a United States military guide, an American Indian agent, and a celebrated aide during the Mexican-American War.
-His extensive travels and experience tell a story of not just one man, but of many peoples and cultures throughout the area of what would become the Southwestern United States.
+His extensive travels and experience tell a story of not just one man but of many peoples and cultures throughout the area of what would become the Southwestern United States.

-As was the case with many white trappers, Carson became somewhat integrated into the Indian world; traveling and living extensively among Indians.
-His first two wives were Arapaho and Cheyenne women, one of whom bore a daughter in 1836 and died shortly thereafter.
-Carson was evidently unusual among trappers, however, for his self-restraint and temperate lifestyle.
-“Clean as a hound’s tooth,” according to one acquaintance, and a man whose “word was as sure as the sun comin’ up,” he was noted for an unassuming manner and implacable courage.
+Carson was unusual among trappers, noted for his self-restraint and sober lifestyle.
+“Clean as a hound’s tooth,” according to one acquaintance, and a man whose “word was as sure as the sun comin’ up” was noted for an unassuming manner and implacable courage.

-In 1842, while returning from Missouri, where he took his daughter to be educated in a convent, Carson happened to meet John C. Fremont on a Missouri Riverboat.
-Fremont hired Carson as guide for his first expedition to map and describe Western trails to the Pacific Ocean.
-Over the next several years, Carson helped guide Fremont to Oregon and California, and through much of the Central Rocky Mountains and the Great Basin.
+In 1842, while returning from Missouri, where he took his daughter to be educated in a convent, Carson met John C. Fremont on a Missouri Riverboat.
+Fremont hired Carson as a guide for his first expedition to map and describe Western trails to the Pacific Ocean.
+Over the next several years, Carson helped guide Fremont to Oregon and California through much of the Central Rocky Mountains and the Great Basin.
 His service with Fremont, celebrated in Fremont’s widely-read reports of his expeditions, quickly made Kit Carson a national hero, presented in popular fiction as a rugged mountain man capable of superhuman feats.

 Carson’s notoriety grew as his name became associated with several key events in the United States’ westward expansion.
 He was still serving as Fremont’s guide when Fremont joined California’s short-lived Bear-Flag rebellion just before the outbreak of the Mexican-American War in 1846.
 Carson would serve in the war, playing an important part in the conquest of California.

 By 1853, he and his partner, Lucien Maxwell, were able to drive a large flock of sheep to California, where gold rush prices paid them a handsome profit.
 In 1854 he was appointed Indian agent for the Ute and Apache at Taos, New Mexico, a post he held until the Civil War imposed new duties on him in 1861.
-These years of serving as an Indian Agent were the longest period of time at home with his family.
-During the American Civil War he helped organize New Mexican infantry volunteers, which saw action at Valverde in 1862.
-Most of his military actions, however, were directed against the Navajo Indians, many of whom had refused to be confined upon a distant reservation set up by the government.
+These years of serving as an Indian Agent were the most extended period at home with his family.
+He helped organize New Mexican infantry volunteers during the Civil War, which saw action at Valverde in 1862.
+However, most of his military actions were directed against the Navajo Indians, many of whom had refused to be confined upon a distant reservation set up by the government.

 Beginning in 1863, under orders from his commanders in the U.S. Army, Carson waged a brutal economic war against the Navajo in an attempt to relocate them, marching through the heart of their territory to destroy their crops, and rounding up their livestock, some of which was later given to those that surrendered.

 When the Ute, Pueblo, Hopi, and Zuni, who for centuries had been prey to Navajo raiders, took advantage of their traditional enemy’s weakness by following the Americans onto the warpath, the Navajo were unable to defend themselves.
-In 1864 most surrendered to Carson, who treated them well, but was ordered to force nearly 8,000 Navajo men, women and children to take what came to be called the “Long Walk” of almost 300 miles from Arizona to Fort Sumner, New Mexico.
-The US military was unprepared for the large number of Navajo, and in only a couple of years, with the ground depleted, the ill-planned site became disease-ridden.
+In 1864 most surrendered to Carson, who treated them well but was ordered to force nearly 8,000 Navajo men, women, and children, to take what came to be called the “Long Walk” of almost 300 miles from Arizona to Fort Sumner, New Mexico.
+The US military was unprepared for the large number of Navajo, and in only a couple of years, the ill-planned site became disease-ridden with the ground depleted.
 In 1868, the Navajo were allowed to return to land along the Arizona-New Mexico border.